Kitchener, Ontario: Recreation

-The Kitchener–Waterloo Symphony is located in Kitchener, which performs over 222 concerts annually to an audience of over 90,000, both in the concert hall and across Waterloo Region.
-The KWS continues to be the largest employer of artists and cultural workers and the most significant cultural asset for Waterloo Region.
+The Kitchener–Waterloo Symphony was located in Kitchener, which performed over 222 concerts annually to an audience of over 90,000, both in the concert hall and across Waterloo Region.
+The KWS was the largest employer of artists and cultural workers and the most significant cultural asset for Waterloo Region.

 Kitchener's oldest outdoor park is Victoria Park, in the heart of downtown Kitchener.
 Numerous events and festivities are held in this park.

 A cast-bronze statue of Queen Victoria is in Victoria Park, along with a cannon.
 The statue was unveiled in May 1911, on Victoria Day (the Queen's birthday) in the tenth year after her death.
 The Princess of Wales Chapter of the Imperial Order of the Daughters of the Empire raised the $6,000 needed for the monument.

-Another significant beauty spot in the city is Rockway Gardens.
-Adjacent to the Rockway golf course, the gardens occupy a long narrow strip of land alongside King Street as it rushes down to meet the Conestoga Parkway and become Highway 8.
-Here there are many fountains, ponds, waterfalls and rock grottoes.
+Rockway Gardens are adjacent to the Rockway golf course and occupy a long narrow strip of land alongside King Street as it rushes down to meet the Conestoga Parkway and become Highway 8.
 It is a popular site for wedding photos in the summer.

-Kitchener has an extensive and safe community trail system.
+Kitchener has an extensive community trail system.
 The trails, which are controlled and run by the city, are hundreds of kilometres in length.
 Due to Kitchener's close proximity to the Grand River, several community trails and paths border the river's shores.
-This convenient access to the Grand River has drawn nature-seeking tourists to the city.
+This convenient access to the Grand River has drawn tourists to the city.
 However, Kitchener's trails and especially natural areas remain underfunded by city council and as a result, many are not adequately maintained.

 In 2011, a bike park at the newly constructed McLennan Park, in the city's south end, was hailed as one of the best city-run bike parks in Southern Ontario by BMX and mountain biking enthusiasts.
 The bike park offers a four-cross (4X) section, a pump track section, a jump park, and a free-ride course.
 McLennan Park also features an accessible play area, a splash pad, basketball courts, beach volleyball courts, a leash-free dog area, and a toboggan hill.

 Chicopee Ski Club is also within the city limits.